-When my father was driving me home from the event, he was taken aback as I confessed to him my performance anxiety.
-He acknowledged my issue and told me: “The more you are on stage, the more you confident you will become”.
-I did not believe in his reassurance until my junior year.
-After gaining prominence as a pianist in my high school, I became a guest star in events such as pageant shows, grandparents’ day, retirement homes entertainment, and major ceremonies.
-For the first few performances, I was conscious and fearful about making mistakes.
-Then it occurred to me that regardless of my blunders, the audience always appreciated my talent.
-One particular fond memory involves an elderly woman who professed her admiration for my interpretation of Chopin’s Nocturne during the visitation of her grandchild.
-Through these events, I became self-assured.
+As my father drove me home from the event, I confessed my performance anxiety.
+He was taken aback.
+“The more you are on stage, the more confident you will become,” he insisted.
+I did not take his advice to heart until my junior year.
+I had gained a reputation as an accomplished pianist at my high school, and had been a guest star at events such as pageants, grandparents’ day, retirement home concerts, and major ceremonies.
+For the first few performances, I was self-conscious and afraid of making mistakes.
+Over time, I realized that regardless of my blunders, the audience always appreciated my playing.
+I have a particularly fond memory of an elderly woman who professed her admiration for my interpretation of one of Chopin’s Nocturnes.
+Slowly, I became more sure of myself.

-Despite what I become in the future, half of me is always a pianist.
-I am adequately prepared for college because of my experience with piano.
-Attending universities, a pianist’s perseverance and confidence have readied me for rigorous course works and accustomed me to public activities.
-Most importantly, being a pianist has taught me what to value in the pursuance of a higher education.
-Grades and money are like the one hundred dollars talent show prize; they are extrinsic, while the experience and knowledge I receive from my job or courses are like my appreciation for music; they are intrinsic.
+No matter what I become in the future, half of me will always be a pianist.
+I am prepared for college because of my experiences with piano.
+That perseverance and confidence have readied me for the rigorous course work of college, and have accustomed me to public activities.
+Most importantly, being a pianist has taught me what to value in the pursuing a higher education.
+Grades and money are like the talent show prize money: they are extrinsic.
+The experience and knowledge I receive from my job or college courses are like my appreciation for music – they are intrinsic.

 This piece has been published in Teen Ink’s monthly print magazine.